 - Turbinado or rock sugar, for sprinkling over the rolls, or regular sugar

-- Cover the bowl with plastic wrap.
-Let the dough rise for 1 1/2 – 2 hours until it has doubled in size.
+- Cover the bowl with plastic wrap, and let it rise for 1 1/2 – 2 hours until it has doubled in size.

 - Mix the sugar and cardamom together in a small bowl for the filling.
-Line 2 baking sheets with parchment paper.

-- Add a bit of flour on your work surface.
+- Cover the work surface with flour.
 Punch the dough gently and place it on your work surface.
 Cut the dough in 4 equal pieces.
 Working with one piece at a time, cover the other rolls so that they don’t dry out.
 Roll each piece about as thin as you can, should be about 12 inches by 18 inches.
 Brush some soft butter onto it.
 Make sure it’s nicely buttered.
 Sprinkle some of the cardamom sugar over the entire surface, as much as you want.
 Roll it into a tight log starting from one of the narrow ends.
 With the seam side down, line up the dough log in front of you and cut it on the diagonal, alternating up and down, so that the slices are fat ‘v’ shapes, with the point of the ‘v’ about 3/4 wide and the base about 2 inches wide.
-Place on the prepared baking sheet turn so the narrow tip of the ‘v’ is facing up to the ceiling.
-Repeat with remaining dough pieces.

 - Preheat oven to 350 F degrees.
 Let the rolls rise again, doubling, 40 minutes.
 Don’t skip this step.